brainvisa/brainvisa.github.io/.github/ISSUE_TEMPLATE/known-issues-of-a-brainvisa-release.md

 ---
 name: Known issues of a BrainVISA release
-about: For the @brainvisa/admin team to keep track of known issues with released versions
+about: RESERVED for the @brainvisa/admin team to keep track of known issues with released versions
 title: Known issues for BrainVISA x.y.z
 labels: ''
 assignees: ''